project-201-group-3/mc-exercise/README.md

 #### Lab: 14 - Merge conflicts with Bob, Carol, Ted, and Alice.

+- Bob and Carol were Noor And Ibraheem.

+- Alice and Ted were Rujeena And Ahmad.

+The rest of us "Ahmad & Abdelrahman" worked also with each one of the pairs.

  ### Team members :

  - khaled al shishani (Team leader)